Computational topology of equipartitions by hyperplanes: Related results and background information

 Theorem~\ref{thm:main-1}, being a relative of the Ham Sandwich Theorem, has some standard consequences and extensions.
 One of them is the Polynomial Ham Sandwich Theorem \cite{Sto-Tuk}, which has recently found striking applications to some old problems of discrete and computational geometry, see \cite{Gu-Ka}, \cite{So-Tao} and the references in these papers.
 These breakthroughs have generated a lot of interest and enthusiasm, see the reviews of J.~Matou\v{s}ek \cite{Jiri}, M.~Sharir \cite{Sharir} and T.~Tao \cite{Tao-blog}.

-Both theorems \ref{thm:main-1} and \ref{thm:grom}, as well other measure partitions results, including those listed in the review paper \cite{Z04}, have immediate polynomial versions.
+Theorem \ref{thm:main-1}, as well as other results about hyperplane measure partitions, have immediate polynomial versions.
 They can be obtained by the usual Veronese map $\mathbb{R}^d \hookrightarrow \mathbb{R}^D$, or some of its variations.
 It remains to be seen if some of these polynomial measure partition results can be used as a natural tool which can replace the standard polynomial ham sandwich theorem in some applications.